 This course provides a general introduction to the big questions of philosophy, including questions of existence, knowledge, freedom and meaning.
 The purpose of the course is to introduce students to great thinkers and theories while engaging them in the exploration of the same beginning questions applied to contemporary issues.
 Offered every semester.

 Our GEM classes represent only a small fraction of our offerings for military students.
-We also have more that 70 online degree programs that will serve you well in the USAF, or a civilian career.
-Following your CCAF graduation, you can transfer up to 90 credits into a bachelor’s degree program at SNHU.
+We also have over 100 undergraduate online degree programs that will serve you well in the USAF, or a civilian career.
+Following your CCAF graduation, you can transfer up to 90 credits into a bachelor's degree program at SNHU.

 Tuition for GEM students at SNHU is designed so that enrollees can take full advantage of the tuition assistance offered by the USAF, with minimal out-of-pocket expenses.